Mas Selamat Kastari: Subsequent fate

-On 3 December 2021, it was confirmed via news reports that Mas Selamat is still alive at age 60 and remained imprisoned behind bars indefinitely under the Internal Security Act, and he was not receptive to rehabilitation, because he maintained his radical beliefs.
-Authorities assessed this aspect and concluded that Mas Selamat would still pose an imminent threat to public security, making it unlikely that he will ever be released.
+As of December 2021, Mas Selamat remains imprisoned indefinitely without charge, under the Internal Security Act while still "deeply entrenched in (his) radical beliefs".
+Singaporean authorities maintain that Mas Selamat still poses an imminent threat to public security, making it unlikely that he will ever be released, notwithstanding the absence of any criminal charges.

-It was further revealed that Mas Selamat's eldest son, Masyhadi bin Mas Selamat (alias Muhammad Hanif), was part of the Jemaah Islamiyah and was detained since 2013 after his arrest in Indonesia.
+It was further revealed that Mas Selamat's eldest son, Masyhadi bin Mas Selamat (alias Muhammad Hanif), was also part of the Jemaah Islamiyah and has also been detained without charges since his arrest in Indonesia in 2013.